-HELOCs, or home equity lines of credit, are different from mortgage refinancing in that you receive access to a line of credit, similar to a credit card, instead of a lump sum.
-You can withdraw from the line of credit as needed and only pay back what you borrow, with interest, once the draw period is up.
-These flexible loans are good short-term options for those who don’t want to permanently refinance.
+Home equity lines of credit, or HELOCs, are different from mortgage refinancing in that you receive access to a line of credit, similar to a credit card, instead of a lump sum.
+You can borrow against the line of credit as needed during the draw period and only pay back what you borrow, with interest, once the draw period is up.
+These flexible loans are good short-term options for homeowners who don’t want to permanently refinance.

 Chase’s convenient and flexible mortgages can be applied for in person, on the phone or online.
-This makes it easy to get mortgage refinancing and find out the lender’s current mortgage interest rates Chase is offering — even if you’re not located near one of the bank’s physical locations.
+This makes it easy to get mortgage refinancing and find out the lender’s current mortgage interest rates Chase is offering — even if you aren’t near a physical location.
 Chase has a specific set of refinancing rates separate from its lower mortgage rates.

 If you’re in a pinch and need to get approved for mortgage refinancing quickly, Rocket Mortgage’s fast online approval process will come in handy.
-Choose from 15- and 30-year repayment periods, in addition to YOURgage®, a custom mortgage that allows you to set the term anywhere between eight and 30 years.
+Choose from 15- and 30-year repayment periods, in addition to YOURgage®, a custom mortgage that allows you to set the term anywhere between 8 and 29 years.

 SunTrust offers a wide variety of refinancing options, including loans in 15- and 30-year terms as well as easier-to-obtain FHA loans and VA loans for veterans.
-This does mean that you’ll have to provide personal details to get a more accurate interest rate, since so many products are available.
+You’ll have to provide personal details to get a more accurate interest rate, since so many variable rate products are available.
 You’ll need to contact SunTrust to find out what the lender’s mortgage interest rates today are, as mortgage rates are changing rapidly right now.

 Bank of America

-As a major bank, Bank of America is able to offer a full catalogue of mortgage refinancing options.
+As one of the major U.S. banks, Bank of America is able to offer a full catalog of mortgage refinancing options.
 If you’re an existing Bank of America customer, you might also be eligible for discounts.
 Preferred Rewards clients can get a reduced mortgage origination fee.

 While many banks require you to speak with a representative to get approved for any type of mortgage, Guaranteed Rate lets you do everything online.
 It’s quick and convenient to get approved for a mortgage refinance.
 Guaranteed Rate is also more lenient than other providers who might deny you based on your credit score or current financial situation.

 Alliant is a great mortgage lender for homeowners who want to refinance without a lot of equity.
 Mortgage refinances are available with as little as 5% equity.
 Take advantage of this if you’re looking for a cash-out refinance, coupled with a convenient online lending experience.

 The Impact of a 0.1% on $1,000